 Metals That Are Not Traded

-While the London Metal Exchange does offer contracts for a lot of different metals, some are not listed on the exchange.
-Traders will not find iron ore prices listed on the UK based exchange, nor will they find titanium, brass, antimony, bronze, vanadium, manganese, zirconium, bismuth, bauxite, tungsten (wolfram), indium or iridium price.
+While the London Metal Exchange and supporting brokers do offer contracts for a lot of different metals, some are not listed on the exchange.
+Investors will not find iron ore prices listed on the UK based exchange, nor will they find titanium, brass, antimony, bronze, vanadium, manganese, zirconium, bismuth, bauxite, tungsten (wolfram), indium or iridium price.

-A key part of understanding the London Metal Exchange is to know the types of contracts available.
-Contract lengths can vary from one week to multiple months or even multiple yearlong contracts.
-The main types of contracts will be explained briefly here.
+A key part of understanding and trading with London Metal Exchange brokers is to know the types of contracts available.
+Contract lengths can vary from one week to multiple months or even multiple year-long contracts.
+The main types of products include:

-A futures contract on the London Metal Exchange works as any other future would.
+A futures contract with London Metal Exchange brokers works as any other future would.
 These are an obligation to buy or sell the specified asset (metal) on a set date and at an agreed fixed price.
 Any futures that are not closed out by an opposite purchase are physically settled.

 An option is similar to a future.
 In this case, the option provides the right, but not the obligation, to buy or sell the specified asset (metal) on a set date and at an agreed fixed price.
-Using options contracts on the London Metal Exchange warrants further hedging on trades and investments due to the increased flexibility.
+Using options contracts with the London Metal Exchange brokers may warrant further hedging on trades and investments due to the increased flexibility.

 TAPOs are Traded Average Price Options.
 They are another flexible way for the London Metal Exchange to hedge against fluctuating metal prices.
 TAPOs are financially settled Asian options.
 The payoff is dependent on the Monthly Average Settlement Price (MASP) for the contract month.